danakj/danakj.github.io/_posts/2023-06-05-not-generating-constructors.md

 ### Thanks

-Thank you [@noncombatant](https://github.com/noncombatant) for the excellent proof reading and suggestions for this post.
+Thank you [@noncombatant](https://github.com/noncombatant) for the excellent proofreading and suggestions for this post.

 [^1]: For `Vec` to convert to `SliceMut` in this way, it must hold a `SliceMut` inside for `Vec`